puppetlabs/puppetlabs-app_modeling/README.md

 #### `collect_component_nodes`

-Searches the node hash of an application for all nodes that have a given component assigned to them and returns an array of nodes titles.
+This function searches the node hash of an application for all nodes that have a given component assigned to them and returns an array of nodes titles.

 ```
 collect_component_nodes($nodes, Wordpress_app::Web)